MasterGroosha/telegram-report-bot/README.md

 # Report bot for Telegram

-NOTE: This is a work in progress, README subject to change.

 <a href="https://hub.docker.com/r/groosha/telegram-report-bot"><img src="https://img.shields.io/badge/Docker%20Hub-telegram--report--bot-blue"></a>

 This repository contains source code of a small yet rather powerful bot for Telegram, which handles reports from users and passes them to admins.